pfyuan110/CT2-Spring23/Week1/Week1_ProjectProposal.md

 ![This is data](https://github.com/pfyuan110/CT2-Spring23/blob/main/Week1/data.png)

 ## 6. Note
-a.
-The values (not changes) is recorded every 5s.
+- The values (not changes) is recorded every 5s.
-b.
-The values will not be transformed into other meaningful data.
+- The values will not be transformed into other meaningful data.

 ## 7. Feedback
-a.
-Check the connection.
+- Check the connection.
 Three pins sensor doesn't need resistor.
-b.
-Consider other situations except sitting, such as walking around.
+- Consider other situations except sitting, such as walking around.
-c.
-Try the stretch sensor.
+- Try the stretch sensor.
-d.
-Buy other component, such as battery.
+- Buy other component, such as battery.